 The sun breaks over the shrubby horizon, warming the Oklahoma landscape and setting the sky ablaze with the vibrant pinks and oranges of dawn.
 On the slight ridge that overlooks the cattle pastures of Oswalt Ranch, the cowboy surveys the fields from atop his trusty steed, a green four-wheeler ... wait a second!
 What happened to his horse?

 Our Lloyd Noble Scholars in Agriculture group was completed this week with addition of Anna Stehle from the University of Washington.
 All total, we now have seven girls and one guy.
 Poor Andrew is hopelessly outmatched.

 As I landed at Dallas/Fort Worth Airport on June 8, I realized that I was no longer surrounded by the rolling hills of Central Pennsylvania and the roar of the Nittany Lion had almost been silenced.
 My beloved Nittany Lion fans have now been replaced by the Pokes, and I've traded in those hills for an endless view of range pastures and a flatter landscape, sometimes losing my sense of direction.

 Growing up with Disney has led me to connect wildlife and fire with the image of a terrified Bambi running from an uncontrollable blaze.
-But, as is clearly demonstrated by the Noble Foundation's use of prescribed burns, fire can be incredibly beneficial for the land, wildlife and agriculture.
+But, as is clearly demonstrated by the Noble Research Institute's use of prescribed burns, fire can be incredibly beneficial for the land, wildlife and agriculture.